Notwane F.C.: History

-Notwane were founded in 1965 and played in the first season of the Botswana Premier League.
+Notwane were founded in 1965 and played in the first season of the Botswana Premier League and it is unknown if they won the 1978 Botswana FA Cup.
 They were relegated from the top flight for the first time in 2015.

 The team sued the Botswana Football Association in 1992 after the BFA allowed Township Rollers a place in the premier league.

 Notwane were promoted again in 2017.
 However, Notwane suffered financial difficulties which led to a financial dispute with coach 'Pio' Paul in 2018.